3.2 How to get Airspace Information

 3.2.3 Official FAA Sources

-Using Airmap is one of the easiest methods for looking up most of the airspace issues.
+Using B4UFLY is one of the easiest methods for looking up most of the airspace issues.
 However, it’s not always the most detailed nor is it the official source of information.
 The official sources of information is spread across a handful of different sites:

 - Official source of airspace information - FAA Sectional Charts